 While on our People, Water, Land tour you will have a chance to weave with cedar – the Tree of Life.
 You will hear the traditional Coast Salish language spoken by our guides as they welcome you to the Homalco territory in the culturally-based tour program.

 Our Whales, Wildlife & Culture tour integrates big marine mammals and exploration of the Salish Sea while learning about traditional place names.

-The Great Bears of Bute tour integrates with the Homalco Indigenous culture and you will hear stories, Indian legends, and more as well as grizzly bear & wildlife viewing opportunities.
+The Great Bears of Bute tour integrates with the Homalco Indigenous culture and you will hear stories, Indian legends as well as enjoying grizzly bears & wildlife viewing opportunities.

-We do not provide accommodations but we are happy to make a few suggestions based on your needs and travel.
+We do not provide accommodation, but we are happy to make a few suggestions based on your needs and travel.